kevinburke/tecate/README.md

 </div>
 ```

-Tecate will catch it and warn you:
+Tecate will catch it and warn you at the top of your page.

     Opening tag with no closing tag: <div class="foo" on line 2